 - 9. Osteopaths consider each person as an individual.
 On a patient's first visit, the osteopath will spend time taking a detailed medical history, including information about their lifestyle and general health.
 The osteopath will carry out a physical examination.
 Patients are asked to carry out some basic movements in order for the osteopath to gauge their general mobility, as well as that of specific symptomatic areas.
 An examination of certain tissues and joints may be carried out to help inform diagnosis, as well as neurological and orthopaedic tests to assess joint mobility and nerve function. - 10.
 By taking a detailed history and carrying out appropriate examination and assessment, the osteopath will develop a working diagnosis, and, in discussion with the patient, agree a plan of treatment.
 Osteopathic approaches to treatment and patient management include: - a.
 Applying a range of manual techniques aimed at improving mobility and physiological function in tissues to enhance health and wellbeing and reduce pain. - b.
 Rehabilitation and lifestyle advice and guidance to facilitate self-management and enhance recovery. - c.
 Provision of health information, guidance and signposting to resources to support patients' choices and decisions regarding their health and wellbeing. - 11.
-Patients seek treatment for a wide variety of conditions, including back pain, joint pain, muscle spasms, sciatica, neck related headaches, tension, , the pain of arthritis and minor sports injuries. - 12.
+Patients seek treatment for a wide variety of conditions, including back pain, joint pain, muscle spasms, sciatica, neck related headaches, tension, the pain of arthritis and minor sports injuries. - 12.
 There are more than 5,400 osteopaths registered with the General Osteopathic Council.
-The profession attracts almost equal numbers of men and women.
-Some osteopaths have already qualified in another health practice, such as medicine, nursing or physiotherapy. - 13.
-Most osteopaths are self-employed and work in the private sector.
+The profession attracts almost equal numbers of men and women, from a variety of backgrounds and of different ages, many having come straight from school or college, but also many with previous careers.

+13. Most osteopaths are self-employed and work in the private sector.
 An increasing number work in multi-disciplinary environments within the NHS, or in occupational healthcare in public bodies and private companies.
-All osteopaths practising in the UK, wherever they work, must be registered with the General
+All UK osteopaths, wherever they work, must be registered with the General Osteopathic Council.